 Class Information for Lay Responder AHA Heart Saver Adult CPR/AED Bldg 31C

 Lay Responder AED/CPR teaches individuals (not healthcare providers) critical skills needed to respond to and manage adult choking or sudden cardiac arrest emergency in the next few minutes until emergency medical services (EMS) arrives.
 CPR training is for full time NIH federal employees and contractors with a valid NIH ID only.
-We will accommodate non-NIH fellows, interns, summer students or volunteers upon a request sent to email@example.com and availability.
+We will accommodate non-NIH fellows, interns, summer students or volunteers upon a request sent to firstname.lastname@example.org and availability.
 PLEASE NOTE: Digital e-Cards will be issued for this class, within 7 BUSINESS DAYS of the conclusion of the class.
-Students will receive an invitation from: firstname.lastname@example.org, to claim their card.
+Students will receive an invitation from: email@example.com, to claim their card.
 This invitation will be sent to the e-mail address the student entered on the physical roster/sign-in sheet at the class.
 Occasionally, the NIH firewall will kick this e-mail to a student's junk/spam box.
 Remember to check the e-mail put on the roster, junk and spam on a regular basis.
-Another way students can look for their e-card, without having received an invitation from email@example.com, is to visit: https://ecards.heart.org/student/myecards.
-Enter your name and e-mail address provided on the roster and see if your card comes up. **Special Note RE: OPM status: If the OPM daily status is Red or Yellow, class will not be held.
-Your registration will be removed so that you may register for another session. (this does not apply to appropriation-related yellow status)**
+Another way students can look for their e-card, without having received an invitation from firstname.lastname@example.org, is to visit: https://ecards.heart.org/student/myecards.
+Enter your name and e-mail address provided on the roster and see if your card comes up.

 LATE POLICY: Each class session begins promptly at the stated start time.
 The AHA requires that all students be present for the entirety of the course, in order to receive the course completion card.
 Late admittance, early dismissal, and/or absences from the classroom during the course are not permitted.
 Students are encouraged to arrive early for class.
-You can cancel your registration up to 24 hours before the class using this course registration system. **Special Note re: OPM status: If the OPM daily status is Red or Yellow, class will not be held.
-Your registration will be removed so that you may register for another session. (this does not apply to appropriation-related yellow status)**
+You can cancel your registration up to 24 hours before the class using this course registration system.

 CPR training is for full time NIH federal employees and contractors with a valid NIH ID only.
 We will accommodate non-NIH fellows, interns, summer students or volunteers upon a request sent to email@example.com and availability.